gpu-mode/triton-index/README.md

 ## Contributing

-To add a new entry, follow this template:
+To add a new entry, follow the template below:

-**Descriptive Entry Title/Name**
-- Github Repo: (link to repository)
-- Author: (contributor of kernel, if can be located)
+**Short descriptive name**
-- Link to kernel: (direct link to file containing kernel definition?)
+- Link to kernel - direct link to file on GitHub containing kernel
+- Author - contributor of kernel, if can be located
+- _(optional, but preferred:)_ Description - should make clear which operations are done, for which input sizes, ...
+- _(optional, but preferred:)_ Minimal usage example in python
-- Triton Version: (e.g., "Triton v2.1.0")
+- Triton Version - e.g., "Triton v2.1.0"
-- Other Notes: (e.g. "Useful example to reference of a quantization kernel", "cleanly commented, good for learning purposes", "Optimized for H100", ...)
+- _(optional:)_ Other Notes - e.g. "Useful example to reference of a quantization kernel", "cleanly commented, good for learning purposes", "Optimized for H100", ...)

+---
+---

+Brought to you by the communtiy, initiated by [Haley](https://x.com/haileysch__) and [Umer](https://x.com/UmerHAdil) ❤️